 You will receive the exact bowl you see and hear.

-INTERNATIONAL ORDERS: All packages valued below $650 will be shipped USPS Priority Mail Express International.
-Packages valued over $650 will be shipped UPS Worldwide Expedited.
-All packages are insured and trackable via the internet for your protection.
+INTERNATIONAL ORDERS: All packages are insured and trackable via the internet for your protection.
 The buyer is responsible for all duties and taxes.

-A signature is required for all orders valued over $150.
+NOTE: A signature is required for all orders valued at over $500.